ruricolist/fare-quasiquote/README.md

 Note however that it is important not to let such `readtables` leak into the compilation of files that do not depend on `fare-quasiquote`.

-Note that since `optima` doesn't support backtracking, it cannot match `append` patterns, and those quasiquote templates that expand into something using `append` can't be used as patterns to match.
+Note that since pattern matchers like `optima` and `trivia` do not support backtracking (unlike say an embedded logic programming language), they cannot match `append` patterns, and those quasiquote templates that expand into something using `append` can't be used as patterns to match.
 This means that the use of ,@ or ,. is restricted to the end of a list when used as a pattern.